Lifting Weights & NOT Seeing Results? 6 Likely Reasons WhyMar 25, 2021

 Want to gain muscle but you’re eating 1200 calories a day?
 Yeah, that probably won’t cut it.

-It’s tough to unlearn what the media and popular diet culture has taught us, but if we can look at things pragmatically and with science, rather than with fear and emotion, we can understand how to properly fuel our bodies to do the hard work of GROWING muscle tissue.
+It’s tough to unlearn what the media and popular diet culture have taught us, but if we can look at things pragmatically and with science, rather than with fear and emotion, we can understand how to properly fuel our bodies to do the hard work of GROWING muscle tissue.

 Alternatively, if you’re looking to lose a significant amount of body fat while holding onto your hard-earned muscle in the process, but you aren't tracking or aware of your food and protein intake, you're going to be in for a rude awakening.